abhinav215/pokemon-minigame/README.md

   <li>There are 12 pair of pokemon cards.</li>
   <li>You can turn 2 cards at a time.</li>
   <li>If both cards are of the same pokemon then the pair of card disappears.</li>
   <li>Once all card disappear you win.
-There is also a timer, the you ran out of time you lose.</li>
+There is also a timer, if you ran out of time you lose.</li>
 </ul>